 There is also the format question: should the carton be built for case packing, shelf display, seasonal promotions, or club-store multipacks?
 The answer changes the structure.
 A pack that only needs to survive a warehouse-to-shelf route can be simpler than one that sits in a high-traffic cooler or gets passed around by shoppers with wet hands.
 That difference shows up in beer folding cartons cost even if the outside dimensions look nearly the same.

-For brands with multiple SKUs, a shared structural family often helps.
 One base dieline with size variations can keep beer folding cartons cost under control because the tooling logic stays familiar and the print setup stays repeatable.
-Three SKUs built around one sensible structure usually age better than three unrelated carton styles that each eat budget for no clear gain.
+Three SKUs built around one sensible structure usually age better than three unrelated carton styles that each eat budget for tooling, proofs, and press make-ready.

 Specifications That Affect Fit, Strength, and Retail Appeal